Blog posts

 Published:

 My university uses Canvas for instructional purposes.
-Canvas has a functionality called “Inbox”, which allows you to send messages.
+Canvas has a feature called “Inbox” that lets you send messages.
 I have long thought this functionality not only useless but even harmful.
-This is because I ignore everything sent to Canvas Inbox, but students who are not aware that I do not use Canvas Inbox may send me messages that gets ignored and may complain.
-Since I was not able to find information on how to disable Inbox, I contacted the university technical support.
+This is because I ignore everything sent to Canvas Inbox, but students who are unaware that I do not use it may send me messages that get ignored and then complain.
+Since I was unable to find information on how to disable Canvas Inbox, I contacted the university’s technical support.

 Fun facts about tennis rule (3)